LoveleenGaur/loveleengaur/README.md

 An AI-powered financial assistant built with agentic AI and Agno (Phidata), covering predictive stock analysis, risk assessment, and investment strategy support.

+**Open to research collaborations in AI, machine learning, and open source.
+If a project here is useful to you, a star is appreciated.**